 Beverly and Alan – a happy coincidence

-It occurred to me that Mike Leigh and Steve Coogan have something in common apart from me having seen them in the flesh.
+It occurred to me that Mike Leigh and Steve Coogan have something in common apart from me having seen them both in the flesh.
 They both created brilliant but monstrous comic characters who expose the terrible cracks in the facade of working-class upward mobility.

-The unforgetable Beverly (wonderfully co-created by actor Alison Steadman) in Leigh’s 1977 BBC TV play Abigail’s Party, and Coogan’s local radio/TV presenter character Alan Partridge (co-created with writers Patrick Marber and Armando Iannucci), who first appeared in 1991 and is still going strong, have both deservedly become cultural icons.
+Leigh’s unforgetable Beverly Moss, wonderfully co-created by actor Alison Steadman (then Leigh’s wife) in his 1977 TV play Abigail’s Party, and Coogan’s local radio/TV presenter character Alan Partridge, co-created with writers Patrick Marber and Armando Iannucci, who first appeared in 1991 and is still going strong, have both deservedly become cultural icons.

 Leigh’s roots are middle class and Coogan’s are working class.
 Leigh’s been accused of middle-class mockery and Coogan could be accused of working-class self-mockery, or, even worse, class betrayal.